S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Dataset

 \subsection{Implementation Details}

-We generate 139,981 high-resolution data samples in three rounds ($R=3)$ which is \textbf{131\%} more than 11 most common academic benchmarks combined.
-The initial round produces 100 images per category, followed by a second and third round that generate an additional 50,000 images, emphasizing challenging categories.
+We generate 139,981 high-resolution data samples \Cref{fig:data_sample} in three rounds ($R=3)$ which is \textbf{131\%} more than 11 most common academic benchmarks combined.
+We sample category names from the ImageNet taxonomy, which covers a wide range of objects and activities \Cref{tab:datasets}.
+The first round generates 100 images per category, followed by a second and third rounds with an additional 25,000 images in each, prioritizing challenging categories.
 During processing, 6.8\% of the samples are filtered out.
-The images are generated with a FLUX model with inference steps set to 25.
-For each image, the aspect ratio is randomly sampled from a fixed set of common image resolutions, further expanding dataset variety.
-All student models are trained with the ViT-B \cite{vit} backbone.
+The images are generated with a FLUX model with 25 inference steps.
+For each image, we randomly sample an aspect ratio from a fixed set of common image resolutions, further expanding the dataset variety.
+All student models are trained using the ViT-B backbone \cite{vit}.
 Model training on \method dataset takes 2 days on 8 H200 GPUs.